Born: 25 April, 1958 Canberra, ACT

 A former University star in both the Canberra and Queensland club rugby competitions, Fisher believes that hard work and attention to detail are essential keys to success.
 He has been responsible for bringing the best out in countless Brumbies players, with Michael Hooper’s ability at the breakdown now considered world class after just one season under Fisher.

-Entering his 12th year of professional coaching, Fisher has spent countless hours watching footage of players from around the globe, eager to improve his own understanding of the game while constantly on the lookout for new talent.
+Fisher has spent countless hours watching footage of players from around the globe, eager to improve his own understanding of the game while constantly on the lookout for new talent.

 While discussion often centres on the origin and age of his famously-faded bucket cap, Fisher’s coaching methods and techniques are setting industry standard as players see visible improvements to their games while under his guidance.